 While you may be legally living in Florida thanks to a green card or visa, the time may come when you wish to become a U.S. citizen.
-The process involves many steps and a lot of work on your part, but becoming a citizen is a great reward that offers you many perks.
+The process involves many steps to gain citizenship and a lot of work on your part, but becoming a citizen is a great reward that offers you many perks.

 The U.S. Citizenship and Immigration Services explains that there are ten steps you must take in the naturalization process.
 The first step is fairly easy for most immigrants and is to just make sure you are not already a citizen.
 If you know where you were born and who your parents are, this should be a simple step.